jherndon8/Hello-World/README.md

 This is my first addition from the command line in VI

+Step 0
+This is actually step 4, but please read step 3.

 Step 1
 Lemme add some crap, then go to the command line, then save this here, then try pushing from the command line.